Start typing to filter down your FAQ results

 Automated Decision-making

-Means the process of making a decision without any human involvement, either using factual or inferred data, or digitally-created profiles.
+Means the process of making a decision without any human involvement, either using factual or inferred data, or digitally created profiles.

 Profiling